 Like these other healthcare technology gains, teletherapy is quickly gaining in popularity.
 You may have seen commercials on television lately advertising 1-800 numbers to connect to a counselor through your smartphone.
 But do your homework before choosing teletherapy to serve your mental health needs.
 Make sure you are getting services from licensed and board certified professional.

-Telehealth does allow patients the opportunity to speak with a therapist via their laptop or tablet.
+Telehealth allows patients the opportunity to speak with their therapist via laptop, phone or tablet.
 The advantages to this are numerous.
-Telehealth is extremely convenient and allows for patients to be private and comfortable in sessions.
-Hooray, no more awkward feelings about bumping into your neighbor in the waiting room!
+Telehealth is convenient and may help patients to feel their sessions are private and more comfortable.
+No more awkward feelings about bumping into your neighbor in the waiting room!
 Telehealth also allows patients in rural and underserved areas to see a provider without an hour or more drive.
-Finally, telehealth is also a more cost-effective way of delivering services to patients for both the patient and the provider.
+Saving gas and time, it can also help patients save money while still receiving the same level of care.

-Telehealth is great for patients who are capable of managing technology, patients who are not experiencing severe symptomology, and are looking for a convenient and flexible therapy option for their busy schedule.
-Telehealth is not recommended for those who are actively suicidal, homicidal, or are at high risk.
-Telehealth is more successful for individual therapy than relational therapy.
+Telehealth is great choice for patients who are comfortable with technology, and not experiencing severe symptoms.
+For those looking for a convenient and flexible therapy option to fit into their busy schedule.
+However, please take note, teletherapy is not recommended for people who are actively suicidal, homicidal, or are at high risk.
+Likewise, this service is more successful with individual therapy than relationship therapy.